-Do you feel pressured to introduce technology to your kids?
-Learn why technology is unnecessary for kids, even in these gadget-laden modern times.
+Do you feel pressured to introduce gadgets to your child?
+Learn why technology isn’t necessary for kids to learn, even in these modern times.

 What’s the deal, then?
-When every kid, from infancy through elementary school, seems to have already grabbed hold of his parents’ smart phone and iPad, why do I keep these gadgets far away from my own?
+When every child seems to have a smartphone and iPad, why do I keep these gadgets away from my own?

-Instead, this is my case for why, whether they’re good for kids or not, technology is unnecessary for kids as a learning or training tool.
+Instead, this is my case for why the use of technology isn’t necessary for kids as a learning or training tool:

 1. Kids learn the same principles in other ways